 Once Cushing syndrome has been diagnosed, the cause of excess cortisol production needs to be determined.

 The first test is measurement of blood (plasma) ACTH levels.
-A low or undetectable level of ACTH in the blood combined with simultaneously elevated blood (serum) cortisol levels indicates the cause of Cushing syndrome is due to a primary cortisol-producing adrenal adenoma or carcinoma, assuming that use of corticosteroid medication as the cause has been ruled out.
+A low or undetectable level of ACTH in the blood combined with simultaneously elevated blood (serum) cortisol levels indicates that the cause of Cushing syndrome is likely due to a primary cortisol-producing adrenal adenoma or carcinoma, assuming that use of corticosteroid medication as the cause has been ruled out.

 The treatment of Cushing syndrome is directly related to the cause of the cortisol overproduction.

 If the cause of the elevated level of cortisol is the result of the long-term use of hormones such as prednisone for the treatment of another disorder, the dosage should gradually be reduced under medical supervision until symptoms are under control.

 Pituitary tumors may be surgically removed during an operation known as a trans-nasal or sub-labial transsphenoidal adenomectomy.
 Specific surgical procedures and long-term results can vary greatly depending on the type and location of the tumor and the expertise of the surgeon.
 The success rate of this surgery is approximately 80 percent.
 The complication rate is generally low, and similar to that for gall bladder surgery.
 If surgery only produces a temporary cure, or recurrence of disease, surgery can be repeated.
 After successful surgery, there is an expected drop in the production of adrenocorticotrophic hormone and cortisol.
 Therefore, patients may require temporary administration of synthetic replacement hormone (hydrocortisone or prednisone).
 This drug therapy typically lasts for less than one year, while the normal glands are recovering.